brianhaferkamp/basketball-game/README.md

 ### RUN
 If there is a scoring run, roll both d10 dice and consult the scoring run chart (bottom right of the card under 3PT%).
 Mark off the points on the scoresheet and take 4:00 off the timer.

+To get the individual stats for a scoring run, find the correct scoring run card (download above) and roll the 2 d10 dice to get a roll result.
+Compare that roll result against the roll column on the scoring run card.
+Find the row the roll result falls within range of and consult the row for the scoring of each of the different players on the court.
+You  can write these scoring plays in for each player to show what happened during the scoring run.

 ### TO
 Turnover.
 No scoring.
 Move the clock one space.